Looking after yourself in very hot weather

 - if they are conscious, give them water to drink

-- do not give them aspirin or paracetamol
+- don't give them aspirin or paracetamol